AlexMercedCoder/koyeb_django_url_shortner/readme.md

 ### 5.4 Connecting the URLs
 Finally, don't forget to include your app's URLs in your project's urls.py file.
 In the project's urls.py, include your app's URLs using the include function:

-**Note:** This is the urls.py in your project folder not the urls.py in the app folder.
+**Note:** This is the urls.py in your project folder (urlshortener) not the urls.py in the app folder (url).
 This code connects our app level urls to our project level urls.

 ```py
 from django.contrib import admin